 Background: The Siyazisiza Trust is a non-profit organisation that provides support to smallholder farmers.
 Under UWASP, NatuReS supports the Siyazisiza Trust with the training and mentoring of smallholder farmers in Good Agricultural Practice (GAP).
 Covering the efficient use of resources, the trainings prepare them for an annual local GAP assessment.
 Passing this assessment enables smallholder farmers to access formal markets and supply their fresh produce.

-Strategic Water Partners Network: A public and private platform for strategic water uses in South Africa
+A public-private platform for strategic water use in South Africa

 Resilient Economic Zones and Industrial Parks: Support embedding of water stewardship and resource use efficiency in industrial parks together with the Department of Trade and Industry and Innovation.